Faster Hamiltonian Monte Carlo by Learning Leapfrog Scale: a self-calibrated randomized solution: Introduction

 \section{Introduction}

-Hamiltonian Monte Carlo \citep[HMC,][]{duane1987hybrid, neal2011mcmc} has emerged as an efficient Markov Chain Monte Carlo (MCMC) sampling method, which, in particular, is able to deal with high-dimensional target distributions.
+Hamiltonian Monte Carlo \citep[HMC,][]{duane1987, neal2011} has emerged as an efficient Markov Chain Monte Carlo (MCMC) sampling method, which is particularly adept at dealing with high-dimensional target distributions.
 The method relies on a deterministic differential flow stemming from Hamiltonian mechanics to produce transitions across the parameter space of an augmented distribution, referred to as Hamiltonian.
-Such time-continuous dynamics leave the augmented distribution invariant but in practice the latter need to be discretised.
-The transitions are hence computed using a gradient-based symplectic integrator -- the most popular one being the second order St\"ormer-Verlet also known as leapfrog integrator \citep{hairer:lubich:wanner:2003} -- and a Metropolis-Hastings acceptance ratio need to be added towards correcting the approximate numerical solution and hence preserving the proper target measure.
+Such time-continuous dynamics leave the augmented distribution invariant; however, in practice, the latter must be discretized.
+The transitions are hence computed using a gradient-based symplectic integrator, the most popular of which is the second-order St\"ormer-Verlet also known as the leapfrog integrator \citep{hairer2003}.
+A Metropolis-Hastings acceptance ratio must also be added towards correcting the approximate numerical solution and hence preserving the intended target measure.